-Item 6 Selected Financial Data
+Item 6.
+Selected Financial Data

 The following table summarizes certain selected financial data and is qualified by reference to, and should be read in conjunction with the consolidated financial statements and related notes and with "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations" included in this Annual Report on Form 10-K. The selected financial data and the related notes for the years ended December 31, 2017 and December 31, 2016, the transitional period April 25, 2015 to December 31, 2015 and the fiscal year ended April 24, 2015 are derived from audited consolidated financial statements that are included in this Annual Report on Form 10-K, and were prepared in accordance with generally accepted accounting principles in the United States.
-The consolidated results for LivaNova for the period April 25, 2015 to December 31, 2015 includes the results for Cyberonics and its consolidated subsidiaries for the period April 25, 2015 to December 31, 2015 and the results of Sorin and its subsidiaries, for the period October 19, 2015 to December 31, 2015.
-The selected financial data for the fiscal years ended April 25, 2014 and April 26, 2013 is derived from Cyberonics audited consolidated financial statements that are not included in this Annual Report on Form 10-K, which were prepared in accordance with generally accepted accounting principles in the United States.
+The consolidated results for LivaNova for the period April 25, 2015 to December 31, 2015 and the results of Sorin and its subsidiaries, for the period October 19, 2015 to December 31, 2015 and the results of Sorin and its subsidiaries, for the period October 19, 2015 to December 31, 2015.
+The selected financial data for the fiscal years ended April 26, 2013 is derived from Cyberonics audited consolidated financial statements that are not included in this Annual Report on Form 10-K, which were prepared in accordance with generally accepted accounting principles in the United States.